 Lung cancer is the leading cause of cancer death in the U.S. It is the most common cancer in men and women combined, after skin cancer.
 Lung cancer screening with computed tomography or CT Lung Screening is the only screening test shown to lower the chance of dying from lung cancer.
 The effect of screening may vary depending on how similar you are to the people who participated in the study.
 The benefits of the screening may be bigger if your lung cancer risk is higher.

 Screening is looking for cancer before a person has any symptoms.
 This can help find cancer at an early stage.
 When abnormal tissue or cancer is found early, it may be easier to treat.

 The results of the Low Dose CT Lung Screening provide you and your doctor valuable information used to develop the right course of action for your specific healthcare needs.

-- History of smoking for 30 pack years or more (Number of packs per day X years of smoking = pack years)
+- Active or former smoker 30-pack-year smoking history (Number of packs per day X years of smoking = pack years)